jgraph/www.diagrams.net-source/doc/faq/add-plugin-confluence-server.md

 * ``svgdata``: Adds metadata and IDs to the diagram when you export it to an SVG file.
 * ``sql``: Lets you insert SQL to automatically create a database diagram.
 * ``text``: Extracts all of the text in your diagram.

-These plugins may not be production quality as some are developmental code, and therefore should be used as-is.

 [See the full list of diagrams.net plugins available in Confluence Cloud](/doc/faq/plugins.html)